 The DHBW Mosbach is one of nine locations of the Baden-Wuerttemberg Cooperative State University in the federal state of Baden-Wuerttemberg in southwestern Germany.
 More than 3.600 students are enrolled in our 33 undergraduate study degrees.
 In addition to their studies, the students work at one of the more than 1,100 companies, which cooperate with the university as corporate partners.
-This is the core of the DHBW dual study concept.
+This is the core of the DHBW cooperative study concept.

 The DHBW Mosbach offers a wide range of departments in its two schools: the School of Business and the School of Engineering.
 Many of these departments have subdivisions within their units, such as the department of Business Studies offering spezializations in International Business, Banking, and Health Care Management, amongst others.

 You can find detailed information about the DHBW Mosbach in our Fact Sheet and in our Image Broschure.

 The DHBW Mosbach has two campuses: one in the town of Mosbach and one in Bad Mergentheim; both campuses are in the Northeast of Baden-Württemberg - roughly between Heidelberg and Würzburg.